tnebooks/12th-physics/content.en/docs/atomic-and-nuclear-physics/_index.md

 $$

 In fact, \( 98\% \) of total kinetic energy is taken by the \( \alpha \) particle.

-> **A very interesting application of alpha decay is in smoke detectors** which prevent us from any hazardous fire.
->
-> The smoke detector uses around \( 0.2 \ \text{mg} \) of man-made weak radioactive isotope called americium \( (^{241}_{95}Am) \).
-This radioactive source is placed between two oppositely charged metal plates and \( \alpha \) radiations from \( ^{241}_{95}Am \) continuously ionize the nitrogen, oxygen molecules in the air space between the plates.
-As a result, there will be a continuous flow of small steady current in the circuit.
-If smoke enters, the radiation is being absorbed by the smoke particles rather than air molecules.
-As a result, the ionization and along with it the current is reduced.
-This drop in current is detected by the circuit and alarm starts.
->
-> The radiation dosage emitted by americium is very much less than safe level, so it can be considered harmless.

 ### 9.6.2 Beta decay